andrewpapa/andrewpapa.github.io/research_bioml.md

    how well do models recapitulate key events in human cancers, and how do we rank different models of a given cancer?
 To begin to answer these, I have developed a framework that compares celltype-specific gene programs across species.
-This uses scRNA-seq datasets together with matrix-factorization algorithms (e.g. NMF or archetypal analysis), optimal transport and protein-language models (e.g. ESM2).
+This uses scRNA-seq datasets together with matrix-factorization algorithms (NMF, archetypal analysis), optimal transport and protein-language models (e.g. ESM2).

  - **Quantifying gene-program gradients in tumours.**